klinejonathan/diving/jb_summary.md

 entertaining.

-I’ve checked it a couple of times, from the first ‘T’ back to the base of the chimney, about 800’ is about 70fpm without kicking.
+I’ve checked it a couple of times, from the first ‘T’ back to the base of the chimney, about 800’ is about 70fpm without kicking with closer to normal flow.
 That’s just riding the flow more or less, occasionally with a tangent through sharp bends, and steering away from the main flow to go over the breakdowns.
 While kicking and taking a more direct path, you can probably make 75fpm or a bit more.
+On days with much less flow, I've made about 65fpm from 2,800' back to the cavern.

+I've been in JB on days where the flow seems to be perpendicular to the main tunnel (especially between the first 2 breakdowns and back towards the trash room).
+Similarly I've been back by King's Canyon and had to stop and check that it wasn't siphoning in spots.

 I’ve been in Goodman Siphon (doubled back to grab line markers after verifying the exit / setting the circuit), only to realize the flow had significantly